jesterui/jesterui/pgnr-ui/README.md

 TODO:
+- [ ] own subscripton for "current game" - avoids resubscribing to all start events when single game is loaded
 - [ ] Send nostr events `content` as chess json proto
 - [ ] 2nd: Readonly mode (no priv key), white (game start), black (joining a game)
 - [ ] on private 1-on-1 games, never let other (non-participating) pubkeys create moves
 - [ ] only let validated moves into "game event store" -> currently received out of order with ability to insert invalid events.
 - [ ] make "multichess" option - users are either black/white and vote on moves
 - [ ] add POW if necessary